 - Transporting animals from the airport or veterinarian

 - Videographer: 3 - 10 hrs/wk taking short videos of pets for the website

 How do I become a volunteer?

-A: The first step is to complete a Volunteer Application and submit it to the Volunteer Coordinator via mail, fax, or by dropping it off at NEAS; you will receive a confirmation email from us within two weeks.
-If we are accepting new volunteers and your application matches available positions, you will be invited to attend an Orientation meeting to learn what it is like to be part of our team, followed by a brief interview.
-Accepted applicants will then be invited back to attend a training session after which they can begin their regular volunteering schedule.
+A: The first step is to complete a Volunteer Application and submit it to the Volunteer Coordinator; you will receive a confirmation email from us within two weeks.
+If we are accepting new volunteers and your application matches available positions, you will be invited to attend an orientation and initial training session to learn what it is like to be part of our team, followed by a brief interview.
+Accepted applicants will then begin their 10 shifts of training during their regular volunteering schedule.

 What do volunteers do at Northeast Animal Shelter?

 A: Most of our volunteers work in the Kennel and/or Reception.
 Other volunteer positions include Humane Educator, Senior Visitation, Community Outreach, and Foster Care (separate application).
 We also have Special Project volunteers who help in a variety of creative ways.
 Please read the Volunteer Job Descriptions in our Volunteer Information Packet.

 How much of a commitment will I be required to make?

 A: Most Volunteers are asked to commit to 4-6 months of service, depending on their program.
 Shifts are typically 4 hours long and are available every day of the week.
 Some programs offer more flexibility than others, while some are only available at certain times throughout the week.
 Please read the Volunteer Job Descriptions in our Volunteer Information Packet for each program's specific requirements.